 Two billion individuals work in the informal economy globally, with 93% of that workforce in developing countries (ILO, 2018).
 Within this study's context, platform work intersects with the substantial and longstanding informal labour market (Ayentimi et al., 2023), with SSA persisting in dominating the global profile of economic informality.
 Nigeria offers an interesting case study to investigate this phenomenon, as the country is estimated to have the largest number of gig workers (Porteous, 2020), witnessing a remarkable surge in recent years.
-Currently, different forms of gig work are prevalent in Nigeria, including ridesharing, food and package delivery, freelancing, task-based home services, event management services, virtual assistance, and content creation for social media (Munshi, 2019; Cieslik et al., 2021; Olorundare et al., 2022; Opesade, 2024).
-In this regard, ridesharing in Nigeria exhibits an annual growth rate of 12.56%, leading to a projected market size of US\$477.10m by 2029 (Statista, 2024).
+Currently, different forms of gig work are prevalent in Nigeria, including ridesharing, food and package delivery, freelancing, task-based home services, event management services, virtual assistance and content creation for social media (Cieslik et al., 2021; Munshi, 2019; Olorundare et al., 2022; Opesade, 2024).
+In this regards, ridesharing in Nigeria exhibits an annual growth rate of 12.56%, leading to a projected market size of US\$477.10 m by 2029 (Statista, 2024).

 The rapid adoption of gig work in Nigeria aligns with the country's economic realities.
-While the National Bureau of Statistics (NBS) reported a 33% unemployment rate in 2020, this dropped to 5.3% in 2023 (NBS, 2020, 2023), reflecting the revised ILO definition of "employed" as working at least one hour for pay in the past seven days (World Bank, 2023).
-The rise in platform work-offering temporary or full-time income opportunities-likely contributed to this statistical shift, alongside the proliferation of small-scale survival businesses (World Bank, 2023).
-Platform work creates critical income-earning opportunities, addressing entrenched challenges like unemployment, poverty, and poor living standards in developing countries (Cieslik et al., 2022; Tan et al., 2021; Adekoya et al., 2023).
+While the National Bureau of Statistics (NBS) reported a 33% unemployment rate in 2020, this dropped to 5.3% in 2023 (NBS, 2020, 2023), reflecting the revised ILO definition of 'employed' as working at least one hour for pay in the past seven days (World Bank, 2023).
+The rise in platform work - offering temporary or full-time income opportunities - likely contributed to this statistical shift, alongside the proliferation of small-scale survival businesses (World Bank, 2023).
+Platform work creates critical income-earning opportunities, addressing entrenched challenges such as unemployment, poverty and poor living standards in developing countries (Adekoya et al., 2023; Cieslik et al., 2022; Tan et al., 2021).
 Research shows that surging unemployment is a key driver for workers entering the gig economy in such contexts, where the promise of income stability motivates participation (Heeks et al., 2021b; Van Belle et al., 2023), underscoring the transformative potential of platform-based employment.

 However, a review of workplace practices in the Nigerian gig economy found that only one of eight platforms sufficiently evidenced that workers earn above the minimum wage (Fairwork, 2023).
-This aligns with the research of Cieslik et al. (2022), which utilised a case study approach to explore the Nigerian e-hailing sector's potential to create decent work, finding that wages are often insufficient to sustain a quality life, therefore failing to deliver a fair income within decent work standards.
+This aligns with the research of Cieslik et al. (2022), which utilised a case study approach to explore the Nigerian e-hailing sector's potential to create decent work, finding that wages are often insufficient to sustain a quality life, therefore, failing to deliver a fair income within decent work standards.
 Further, the Fairwork review also revealed that none of the eight platforms demonstrated that they sufficiently ensured the freedom of association and worker voice (Fairwork, 2023).